LukeGrahamLandry/franca/devlog.md

 - wasted so much time on something that could have been caught by the slice functions bounds checking that the indices are positive. so finally fixed that. my original bootstrap bytecode only had signed comparisons, but that's been gone for many months now. should have done this so long ago.
+- started examples/elf_loader so i have at least some reference for what's going on like i do for mach-o.

 ## (Jun 22)